Can Topical Epsom Salt Treat Acne?

 Topical Uses of Epsom Salt

-You can make your own Epsom salt face mask by mixing Epsom salt in water to make a soak or a mask, as follows:
+You can make your own Epsom salt soak or mask by mixing Epsom salt in water, as follows:

 But will it work?
-There are no studies to tell us whether an Epsom salt face mask really works for acne, so let's drill down and decide for ourselves whether it might work or not.
+There are no studies to tell us whether Epsom salt really works for acne, so let's drill down and decide for ourselves whether it might work.

-Theoretically, for topical Epsom salt to improve your acne, it would have to:
+Theoretically, for topical Epsom salt to improve acne, it would have to:

-- Penetrate deep enough into the skin to have an effect - YES, it probably does
+Penetrate into the skin to have an effect:

-- Possess medicinal properties that can help with acne - MAYBE, it may possess some
+Possess medicinal properties that can help with acne:

-However, scientists do not know exactly how magnesium and sulfate pass through the skin, whether between or through the skin cells.6
+However, scientists do not know exactly how well sulfate from Epsom salt might pass through the skin.6

-Medicinal Properties of Epsom Salt That Might Help with Acne
+Epsom Salt Possesses Medicinal Properties That Might Help with Acne

 Acne is a complex disease caused by many factors.
 To be effective against acne, Epsom salt would need to possess some or all of the following medicinal properties: